-For those of you with taller people living in the household, smaller sized tubs around 54 inches aren't going to cut it.
+For those of you with taller people living in the household, smaller sized tubs around 54 inches or 56 inches aren't going to cut it.
 A solution for tall people is to look at longer, deeper units.
 Products measuring 72 inches seems to be a popular choice for consumers looking for such a solution, and that's what we plan to cover below, with an in depth analysis on individual specifications, brand, price, shape, style, and plenty more.

 |American Standard 7236V002.020 Evolution||Drop in / Undermount||60||88%||Here|

 |KOHLER K-1125-96 Archer||Drop in||60||88%||Here|

 |KOHLER K-6367-0 Stargaze||Freestanding||60||87%||Here|